Set (deity): Set animal

-In art, Set is usually depicted as an enigmatic creature referred to by Egyptologists as the Set animal, a beast not identified with any known animal, although it could be seen as resembling a Saluki, an aardvark, an African wild dog, a donkey, a hyena, a jackal, a pig, an antelope, a giraffe, or a fennec fox.
+In art, Set is usually depicted as an enigmatic creature referred to by Egyptologists as the Set animal.
+The Set animal has not been definitively identified as any known species.
+Hypothesized identities of the animal include the Saluki, aardvark, African wild dog, donkey, hyena, jackal, pig, antelope, giraffe, and fennec fox.
 The animal has a downward curving snout; long ears with squared-off ends; a thin, forked tail with sprouted fur tufts in an inverted arrow shape; and a slender canine body.
 Sometimes, Set is depicted as a human with the distinctive head.
 Some early Egyptologists proposed that it was a stylised representation of the giraffe, owing to the large flat-topped "horns" which correspond to a giraffe's ossicones.
 The Egyptians themselves, however, used distinct depictions for the giraffe and the Set animal.
 During the Late Period, Set is usually depicted as a donkey or as a man with the head of a donkey, and in the Book of the Faiyum, Set is depicted with a flamingo head.

-Set was portrayed as an donkey or donkey-headed man.
+Set was portrayed as a donkey or donkey-headed man.
 The word for donkey, ꜥꜣ, was determined with a Set animal.
 Set and the donkey were increasingly called Typhon in the late period.

 The earliest representations of what might be the Set animal comes from a tomb dating to the Amratian culture ("Naqada I") of prehistoric Egypt (3790–3500 BCE), although this identification is uncertain.
 If these are ruled out, then the earliest Set animal appears on a ceremonial macehead of Scorpion II, a ruler of the Naqada III phase.
 The head and the forked tail of the Set animal are clearly present on the mace.